D'atri spaces of type k and related classes of geometries concerning jacobi operators: Applications to D'Atri spaces of Iwasawa type

-It is worth pointing out that irreducible homogeneous and simply connected D'Atri spaces of nonpositive curvature can be represented as Iwasawa type spaces and they are either symmetric spaces of higher rank or Damek-Ricci spaces in the case of rank 1, including the rank one symmetric spaces (see \cite{H95}, \cite{H06}).
-Moreover, D'Atri spaces (without curvature restrictions) of Iwasawa type and algebraic rank one are Damek-Ricci spaces (see \cite{D09}).
-Now, we analyze ${\frak{C}}$-spaces and the D'Atri property on Iwasawa type spaces.
+It is worth pointing out that irreducible homogeneous and simply connected D'Atri spaces of nonpositive curvature can be represented as Iwasawa type spaces (they are Einstein) and they are either symmetric spaces of higher rank or Damek-Ricci spaces in the case of rank one, including the rank one symmetric spaces of noncompact type (see \cite{H95},\thinspace \cite{H98}, \cite{H06}).
+Moreover, D'Atri spaces (without curvature restrictions) of Iwasawa type and algebraic rank one are Damek-Ricci spaces, since they are harmonic (see \cite {D09}).
+For the definition of Damek-Ricci spaces and its properties see \cite {B-Tr-V}.
+Now, we analyze ${\frak{C}}$-spaces and the D'Atri condition on Iwasawa type spaces.

-\begin{proposition} If $S$ is a space of Iwasawa type that is a ${\frak{C}}$-space, then $S$ is a nonpositively curved space. \end{proposition}
+\begin{proposition} If $S$ is a ${\frak{C}}$-space of Iwasawa type, then $S$ has nonpositive sectional curvature. \end{proposition}

-\begin{proof} Let $X\in {\frak{s}}$ be a unit vector.
-Since $S$ is a ${\frak{C }}$-space, the eigenvalues of $R_{\gamma _{X}^{\prime }(t)}$ are constant along $\gamma _{X}(t)$ and the characteristic polynomial of $R_{\gamma _{X}^{\prime }(t)}$ can be write as
+\begin{proof} \ Let $X\in {\frak{s}}$ be a unit vector.
+Since $S$ is a ${ \frak{C}}$-space, the eigenvalues of $R_{\gamma _{X}^{\prime }(t)}$ are constant along $\gamma _{X}(t)$ and the characteristic polynomial of $ R_{\gamma _{X}^{\prime }(t)}$ can be write as

 Moreover, using the previous notation